Ender-Development/EmbersRekindled/README.md

 ## Partnership with Akliz

 > It's a pleasure to be partnered with Akliz.
-Besides being a fantastic server provider, which makes it incredibly easy to setup a server of your choice, they help me to push myself and the quality of my projects to the next level.
-Furthermore you can click on the banner below to get a discount. :')
+Besides being a fantastic server provider, which makes it incredibly easy to set up a server of your choice, they help me to push myself and the quality of my projects to the next level.
+Furthermore, you can click on the banner below to get a discount. :')

 <a href="https://www.akliz.net/enderman"><img src="https://github.com/MasterEnderman/Zerblands-Remastered/raw/master/Akliz_Partner.png" align="center"/></a>